The truth is, inbound marketing generates 54% more leads than traditional outbound marketing methods.

 And that’s the power of content marketing.
 Building trust and credibility within our industry so that whenever someone has an issue, they think of us as the first place to come to for help.

-Writing For Customers in Various Stages of the Sales Funnel
+7. Appealing to Customers in Various Stages of the Sales Funnel

 It is best to be aware of what stage your customer is most likely in while reading your content.
 If they’re still in the awareness phase then I suggest you don’t bombard them with pushy sales tactics.